hardikroongta8/hardikroongta8/README.md

 Here are some of the app development projects I've worked on:

-1. **MyChats** - This project involved creating a mobile application for a specific purpose.
-It utilized technologies such as [list the relevant technologies or frameworks used].
-You can find the source code and documentation [here](link_to_project1).
+1. **MyChats** - This project involved creating a client side application for realtime chatting.
+It utilized technologies such as Flutter, firebase and Socket.io.
+You can find the source code and documentation [here](https://github.com/hardikroongta8/mychats_client).

-2. **Hotshot** - Another exciting project I worked on was an app that focused on [describe the main functionality or purpose of the app].
-It was built using [mention the technologies or frameworks used].
-Check out the source code and more details [here](link_to_project2).

-3. **IRBS** - In this project, I developed an app that aimed to [provide a brief description of the app's objective or target audience].
-It leveraged technologies such as [Flutter and NodeJS].
-To learn more, visit the project repository [here](https://github.com/hardikroongta8/irbs).

 Feel free to explore these projects and see how I approached app development challenges.
 Your feedback and suggestions are always welcome.